Code-Institute-Submissions/Seaniboy2009-Project3/README.md

 - __References__

 - Code
- - Some code ideas came from the love sandwiches project and the ultimate battleships video
+ - Some code ideas came from the love sandwiches project and the ultimate battleships video, but all code was typed by myself none was copied and pasted.